 It is mainly because you are doing irreparable damage to your hearing, though you haven’t noticed how much harm you have done so far.
 Recount how many hours of work you have already logged while mowing your lawn throughout the years and you will realize that you have made a considerable dent in the health of your ears.

 According to the Occupational Safety and Health Agency (OSHA), being exposed to noises that reach 85 decibels for 8 hours is enough to cause permanent damage to the nerve ending in the inner ear.
 Here is the worst part, every 3 decibels beyond 85 decibels will halve the amount of time needed to cause damage.

 This means you only need 4 hours of exposure to 88 decibels of noise to cause hearing damage.
 The bad news is that your lawnmower can easily generate 85 decibels of noise, especially if it is already a couple of years old.
 So yes, you have been causing considerable harm to your hearing for a while now.

 However, that does not need to be the case anymore.
-Now that you know about the harm that you have been inflicting on yourself, it is time to start protecting yourself by wearing the best headphones for lawn mowing.
+Now that you know about the harm that you have been inflicting on yourself, it is time to start protecting yourself by wearing top-quality headphones for lawn mowing.

 Table of Contents

-- Best Headphone for Mowing Reviews of 2020
+- List of Top-Tier Headphone for Mowing Reviews of 2023

 - 1. 3M WorkTunes Connect Hearing Protector